rainu/alexa-skill/cloud/README.md

   * _Language_: german
   * _Name_: any name
   * _Interaction Model_: paste the code from __resources/alexa_skill_definition.json__
+  * actually its a good idea to extend the slot type __KalenderName__ with your calDAV calendar names.

 # how to configure server